sebsto/ios-math-problem-solver/README.md

 - Take a photo or select an image from your photo library
 - Analyze math and physics problems using Claude AI
 - Get step-by-step solutions with explanations
-- Secure authentication using AWS Cognito
+- Secure authentication using Sign in with Apple (SIWA) and AWS STS

 ## Screenshot